besstiolle/docker-cmsmadesimple/README.md

 # docker-cmsmadesimple

-A complete set of Multi Containers to test installations or upgrades of CmsMadeSimple and other php tools.
+A complete set of Docker's containers to test installations or upgrades of CmsMadeSimple provided with various tools like :
+ - phpmyadmin
+ - adminer

 ## Configuration